t3ds/t3ds/README.md

 - 👋 Hi, I’m Shivam or @t3ds here on github
 - 👀 I’m interested in well... programming.
 More specifically, I like working with Python and on ML and DL projects or anything else that interests me.
-- 🌱 I am currently on the Lookout for Fall 2023 Co-op positions as well as Summer 2023 Internships
+- 🌱 I am currently on the lookout for Full-Time Software Engineering, Machine Learning and Data Science roles.

-- 💞️ I’m looking to collaborate on anything really
+- 💞️ I’m looking to collaborate on innovative projects
 - 📫 You can always reach me on [My Twitter](https://twitter.com/shivam_code) or [My LinkedIn](https://www.linkedin.com/in/shivamkotak)

 <!---